Politics, Literature, and the Arts (Section 30)

 The Pamela Jensen Book Award is for books that publish research in the areas of politics, literature, and film in the preceding three calendar years.

-Deadline for nominations: Not Awarded in 2023
+Deadline for nominations: Not awarded in 2025

 Award Committee